 FortiVoice SMDR component provides FortiVoice call detail records to third party devices on certain communication and format protocols based on third party's device requirements.
-For example, Property Management System (PMS) uses the FortiVoice SMDR to manage hotel guest call charges.
+For example, CDR submission requires the FortiVoice SMDR to be enabled and Property Management System (PMS) uses the FortiVoice SMDR to manage hotel guest call charges.

 This section contains the following topics: